 This can be tricky.
-Generating reviews can be done in a natural way, such as following up with customers directly to ask for reviews, but should never involve creating fake reviews.
-Many firms who promise to generate reviews hire freelancers to publish fake reviews about your business.
-These reviews can even end up duplicated across several web platforms, negatively impacting your business’s credibility.
-In some extreme cases, firms actually own review sites where they themselves publish fake negative reviews before seeking out the customer and offering their ORM services to remove these bad reviews.
+You should try to get Google reviews naturally because you offer great service and ask for reviews.
+However, don’t ever write or buy fake reviews.
+Reputation management agencies that promise to generate reviews often hire freelancers to publish fake reviews about your business.
+These reviews can even end up duplicated across several web platforms and have a negative impact on your business’s credibility.
+In some extreme cases, reputation management companies actually own review sites where they themselves publish fake negative reviews before seeking out the customer and offering their ORM services to remove these bad reviews.

 Spammy Content Distribution

 Be wary when you see offers for “high impact content” published on “trusted sites.”
 Similar to the scenario noted above for review generation, some firms own a plethora of of low quality sites that they lump in with their handful of “trusted sites,” where they are able to control the content.
 Ask detailed questions about the content creation and distribution process.
 Know where your content will be published and that those placements are relevant to your business.

-Removal of Negative Content
+Promised Removal of Negative Content

 To put this concept into perspective, this would imply a firm has the power to delete content from millions of different websites and social media platforms without the owner’s permission.
+No firm has the ability or authorization to simply remove reviews from Facebook upon request.
 In fact, some firms claim they possess a software that can achieve this.
 Sound too good to be true?
 That’s because it is.